Chabot College: Organization and administration

+On August 1, 2023, Jamal A. Cooks became president of the college.

 Academic profile

 Chabot offers a curriculum of over 175 majors of study, awarding more than 100 associate degrees and certificates.
 Chabot is on a semester system.

 The college features six academic divisions: Applied Technology and Business, Language Arts, Math and Sciences, Physical Education and Health, the College of the Arts, and Social Sciences.
-The Business program offers degrees in Business, Accounting, Retail Management, Business Management, Marketing and certificates in various areas, including Accounting, Health Care Management, Human Resources Assistant, Entrepreneurship, Real Estate, Marketing, Retailing, Management, etc.
+The Business program offers degrees in business, Accounting, Retail Management, Business Management, Marketing and certificates in various areas, including Accounting, Health Care Management, Human Resources Assistant, Entrepreneurship, Real Estate, Marketing, Retailing, Management, etc.

 Accreditation

 Chabot College is accredited by the Accrediting Commission for Community and Junior Colleges.
 Specific programs are accredited by the Council on Dental Education, American Dental Association, the Committee on Allied Health Education and Accreditation in collaboration with the American Hospital Health Information, Management Association, and the America Medical Assisting Association.
 The program in nursing is accredited by the California Board of Registered Nursing.
 The college is approved by the California State Department of Education and is a member of the American Association of Community and Junior Colleges and the Community College League of California.
 Chabot College is an accredited institutional member of the National Association of Schools of Art and Design.